Last updated on September 9th, 2023

 The 7 next to the chord refers to a dominant chord that is built upon the chord tones 1, 3, 5, and b7.
 This is essentially a Major triad chord with the additional b7 chord tone.
 Dominant chords are often used as the 5 chord in a chord progression before resolving to the 1 chord of a key center.

-For example, the G 7 chord has the chord tones G, B, D, and F.
+For example, the G 7 chord has the chord tones G, B, D, and F. This is essentially a G Major chord with an added b7 chord tone.

 Here is the dominant 7 chord formula below.